What is Waag?Futurelab for technology and society

 Waag consists of twelve research labs that conduct research on various themes related to technology and society.
 These labs use research methods to empower as many people as possible to help design our future.
 We call this Public Research.
 The social environment and the perspective of citizens are central to it.

-Waag Open is our weekly public programme.
+Waag Open is our monthly public programme.
 Within this programme, we highlight current themes, organise a variety of workshops, and present collaborations between scientists, designers and artists.
-Every Thursday evening, Waag opens its (digital) doors so everyone can participate.
+The first Thursday of every month, Waag opens its (digital) doors so everyone can participate.
 We also offer an open stage for partners and other interested parties to make proposals for additional programming.

 In our Waag Academy programme, we offer courses for young people and professionals to develop students’ skills in new technologies and manufacturing methods.
 Waag Academy bundles and disseminates the knowledge and methods from our research labs in several formats.
 We offer a variety of learning methods: from intensive courses (like the BioHack Academy) to one-off co-creation workshops.
 The Academy programmes can take place in the Waag itself, on location at other organisations, or in spaces like Maakplaats, a makerspace that Waag has set up in collaboration with the Amsterdam Public Library.

 Waag was founded in 1994 by Marleen Stikker and Caroline Nevejan.
 Its precedent was ‘De Digitale Stad’ (the digital city), which was the first public access portal to the internet and a social media platform before the idea even existed.
 Stikker stood at the forefront of the digital public domain.
 In her book ‘Het internet is stuk (maar we kunnen het repareren)' (The internet is broken, but we can fix it), she describes the evolution of the internet since the Digital City.